apollographql/supergraph-demo/README.md

   * pull supergraph schema from their respective graph variants, via the [Apollo Uplink](https://www.apollographql.com/docs/federation/quickstart-pt-2/#managed-federation-basics).
   * provide [usage reporting](https://www.apollographql.com/docs/apollo-server/api/plugin/usage-reporting/#gatsby-focus-wrapper) data for operation checks.

-### CD: GitOps via Extended CI
+### Gateway CD: Custom

-A new supergraph `ConfigMap` is generated using `kustomize` when changes are detected via:
+Custom CD obtain new supergraph schemas via:
-* [Supergraph build webhooks](https://www.apollographql.com/blog/announcement/webhooks/) - when a new supergraph schema is created
+* [supergraph build webhook](https://www.apollographql.com/blog/announcement/webhooks/) - pushes from Managed Federation.
+* `rover supergraph fetch` - pulls from the `Apollo Registry`.

+In practice it can be a good idea to do both, which is what the [supergraph-build-webhook.yml](https://github.com/apollographql/supergraph-demo-k8s-graphops/blob/main/.github/workflows/supergraph-build-webhook.yml) workflow does:
+* [supergraph build webhook](https://www.apollographql.com/blog/announcement/webhooks/) - trigger immediate CD workflow execution
-* `rover supergraph fetch` - to poll the Registry for updates
+* `rover supergraph fetch` - used inside the CD workflow, which is also scheduled to poll for redundancy

+In the [supergraph-demo-k8s-graphops](https://github.com/apollographql/supergraph-demo-k8s-graphops) `config repo`:

+* `config repo` PR is opened (auto-merge):
+  * `Bump image versions` when new Gateway docker image versions are published:
+    * see end of the [example monorepo release workflow](https://github.com/apollographql/supergraph-demo/blob/main/.github/workflows/release.yml)
+    * bumps package versions in this `source repo`.
+    * does an incremental monorepo build and pushes new docker images to DockerHub.
+    * opens `config repo` PR to bump the docker image versions in the `dev` environment (auto-merge).
+* `config repo` PR is opened (auto-merge):
+  * `Bump supergraph schema` when published by Managed federation
+    * using above techniques: webhook, `rover supergraph fetch`
+* `kustomize` generates
+  * new supergraph `ConfigMap`
-An updated Gateway `Deployment` references new supergraph schema `ConfigMap` via:
+  * updated Gateway `Deployment` which references
+    * supergraph `ConfigMap`
+    * Gateway image versions
+* deployment via:
   * `kubectl apply` in place - resulting in a [rolling upgrade](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/configGeneration.md)
+  * GitOps tools like [ArgoCD](https://argoproj.github.io/) and [Flux](https://fluxcd.io/)
   * Progressive delivery controllers like [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) or [Flagger](https://flagger.app/)
-* Suitable for `BlueGreen` and `Canary` deployment strategies
+    * Supports `BlueGreen` and `Canary` deployment strategies

-Gateway `Deployments` can be rolled back to an earlier supergraph schema by applying an earlier version of the Gateway `Deployment` that referenced an earlier supergraph `ConfigMap`.

-To produce the new supergraph schema `Config Map`, this option extends the CI steps above:

-1. Detect changes to the supergraph schema built via Managed Federation in Apollo Studio
-2. Create a PR to bump [supergraph.graphql](supergraph.graphql) so Git is a source of truth
-3. Generate a new supergraph `ConfigMap` and associated Gateway `Deployment`

-The resulting Gateway configuration can be applied directly with `kubectl`, with GitOps, and/or using `BlueGreen` and `Canary` deployments with a progressive delivery controller.
+* rollback by rolling back in git to a deployment config that uses a previous supergraph.graphql for a given environment `dev`, `stage`, `prod`.
+* separation of concerns between developer repos and ops config repos.
+* full audit trail

-#### Extended CI Steps
+#### Gateway CD: Custom - Steps

 1. Detecting changes to the supergraph built via Managed Federation